Hyeon-moGu/QueryKeeper/README.md

 - **How it works:**
 By default, this annotation logs all executed SQL queries along with their parameters and execution times.
 If one or more expected counts (select, insert, etc.) are specified (i.e., ≥ 0), the test will fail if the actual counts don't match. <br>
+> All SQL queries including `SELECT NEXT VALUE FOR` (e.g. for sequences) are counted.  <br>

 ### `@ExpectLazyLoad`
-Detects lazy-loading behavior and optionally fails on exceptions.
+Monitors lazy-loading behavior and optionally fails if unexpected access or exceptions occur.
 - **Parameters:**
-  - `entity` *(optional, default: "")* — Specific entity class name to monitor (e.g. `"User"`). **If empty, all are monitored.**
+  - `entity` *(optional, default: "")* — Specific entity class name to monitor (e.g. `"User"`).
+If omitted, all entities are included.
-  - `maxCount` *(optional, default: 0)* — Maximum allowed number of lazy loads
+  - `maxCount` *(optional, default: 0)* — Maximum allowed number of lazy loads during the test
-  - `includeException` *(optional, default: true)* — Whether to fail on `LazyInitializationException`
+  - `includeException` *(optional, default: true)* — Whether to fail the test when a `LazyInitializationException` is detected.

 - **How it works:**
-  Tracks when a lazily loaded field is accessed.
-If an exception occurs or the number of lazy loads exceeds `maxCount`, the test fails.
-Helps enforce explicit fetching and avoid runtime errors.
-The entity parameter matches the simple class name. <br>
+This annotation detects when JPA entities lazily load related data at runtime.
+If the test accesses an uninitialized proxy or triggers a `LazyInitializationException`, it can be recorded and validated.
+It observes method executions and captures lazy-loading activity without requiring any changes to your application code.<br>
+Use this to catch unintended lazy loads and ensure that your entity relationships are explicitly fetched when needed. <br>
+> ⚠️ Lazy-loading is tracked via AOP. <br>
+> Make sure the lazy field access occurs inside a Spring-managed bean (e.g., a `@Service` method).
+> Direct access from within the test method may not be detected.

 ### `@ExpectTime`
 Ensures the test completes within the given time.